1Px-Vision/UAV-CyberPhysical-Security/README.md

 * **Failsafe-triggering:** Attacks attempt to force the UAV into emergency behavior by degrading communication or navigation confidence.

 * **GPS spoofing:** Introduces false navigation information, causing the drone position estimate to drift away from the true trajectory.

+### Countermeasures

+The simulator also demonstrates several defensive strategies.
+Spectral filtering reduces narrowband interference such as tone jamming.
+Frequency hopping and channel diversity help the UAV avoid jammed channels.
+Power and antenna-gain adjustment improve the link budget when the communication link is weak.
+Sensor fusion using VIO, TDoA, RSSI, and inertial data helps maintain navigation when GPS is degraded or spoofed.
+Also includes GPS-spoofing detection, navigation consistency checks, and adaptive safe-mode logic.
+When the system detects high navigation error, weak signal conditions, or excessive jamming, the drone can reduce speed, switch to GPS-denied navigation, activate safe mode, or trigger a controlled failsafe response.

 ---

 ## Intended Audience